 But how has the pandemic accelerated changes in the way that consumers find and purchase these products?

 Before the lockdowns began, out-of-home (OOH) spending accounted for about 40% of all snack and beverage spending.
 In most major markets this spending collapsed by 10-30% as consumers were forced to stay at home.
 Even as lockdowns have eased, there has been a change in consumer behaviour, such as professional office workers now choosing to work from home to reduce their exposure to public transport.

 These changing trends can dramatically affect FMCG consumption in city centres, where a large population of office workers previously needed food, drinks, and snacks.

 In some regions the lockdown period caused a boom in the purchase of FMCG products.
-This was generally because supermarkets and other essential food retailers were the only stores allowed to remain open and many consumers bought more than usual because of the fear of future product shortages.
+This was generally because supermarkets and other essential food retailers were the only stores allowed to remain open and many consumers bought more than usual because of the fear of future product shortages, including electrical products.
 For example, FMCG demand grew by over ten percent in Italy, and by just under ten percent in France, the United Kingdom, and the United States.

 McKinsey research found that 75% of American consumers had tried new products or bought from new places or changed the way that they shop because of the pandemic and lockdown.
 These trends and sudden changes in consumer behaviour present both an opportunity and danger for FMCG brands.
 They need to embrace new consumer behaviour without alienating those customers resisting change.
 There are many Supply Chain lessons to be learned from the pandemic.